 - Potentially lower fire insurance costs due to lessened fire risk

 - Reduced complaints when all tenants know the smoking policy

 - Decreased liability related to fire and health impacts

 In recent years, a rapidly expanding number of communities in California have explored and adopted smoke-free housing ordinances.
-From the earliest adopters (City of Belmont in San Mateo County, and City of Calabasas in Los Angeles County), a growing movement toward smoke-free housing protections has been seen.
-In recent years in San Mateo County, Daly City has adopted protections for renters by requiring smoke-free common areas and individual units in multi-unit housing.
+From the earliest adopters (City of Belmont in San Mateo County and City of Calabasas in Los Angeles County), a growing movement toward smoke-free housing protections has been seen.
+In recent years in San Mateo County, Daly City, Brisbane, Burlingame, Foster City, San Bruno, San Mateo, South San Francisco, and Unincorporated San Mateo County have adopted protections for multi-unit housing residents by requiring smoke-free common areas and individual units in multi-unit housing.
 Given the high market demand for smoke-free housing and the increasing focus on secondhand smoke as a major contributor to chronic health conditions such as asthma, lung disease, and heart disease, it is likely that the list of local smoke-free housing policies will continue to grow.